mitre/inspec_tools/README.md

 * inspec2ckl
 * pdf2inspec

-The Ruby API is defined in lib/inspec_to.rb
+It also includes an API that can be used in a ruby application.
+The Ruby API is defined in lib/inspec_tools/inspec.rb

 # Installation